Living By Water

 • Build on upland areas away from the water’s edge and the outer edge of river bends where erosion is more likely.

 • Use a diversity of native plants, including trees, shrubs, and grasses, instead of lawns – these have deep roots which help retain water in the soil, filter pollution, and prevent erosion.
 To maintain your view, plant tall, deep-rooting species along the sides of your view and shorter plants in the middle.
-Learn more about Beautiful Lakeshore Buffer Gardens.
+Learn more about landscaping for clean water and Beautiful Lakeshore Buffer Gardens.

 • Keep leaves and grass off storm drains, sidewalks, streets, and streams.
 Clogged storm drains can flood the streets and harm aquatic life.
 Learn more about Leaf & Grass Removal.